 Research node on the Global Indo-Pacific: Connecting Histories and Futures

 Commencing in July 2025, this Research node is expected to run until the end of 2027.
 It is a collaboration of the Max Weber Foundation Institutes in Delhi, London, Paris, Tokyo and Washington, the Institute for Asian and African Studies at the Humboldt University Berlin and ARI.
-The node is funded by the The Max Weber Foundation and hosted by ARI.
+The node is funded by the The Max Weber Foundation and hosted, with co-funding, by ARI.

 The Indo-Pacific embracing large parts of Asia and Oceania and spanning from the East coast of Africa to the West coast of the American continent has been referred to both as a maritime ecological system and a strategic geopolitical construct.
 The region comprises a multiplicity of colonial and postcolonial histories and geographies, which together increasingly challenge Western-centric mappings of international order.
 These historical experiences, along with the growing geopolitical significance of the region, have led to a substantial body of scholarship.
 The research node will be fostering a better understanding of the Indo-Pacific’s complex historical trajectories and regional dynamics and their implications for pressing global ecological, demographic and geopolitical issues.
 However, in contrast to the those framings (frequent amongst many think tanks, media and state discourses) of the Indo-Pacific that reduce it to a "security" or geo-strategic concept, we seek to unravel the multiple ways that the Indo-Pacific comes to be constructed and circulates.
 This invites broad and diverse cultural, geographical, historical, scientific and social perspectives.